Saturday, 24 December 2011

 This series of exercises sits between a basic temperature warm up of nine minutes of skipping and shadow boxing or juru work or grappling solo drills.
 The idea is to loosen up the body from head to toe and prepare it for combative sports training.

 Please remember I am not setting myself up at a fitness guru, these exercises are I just something I picked up along the way and they seem to help with being able to walk the next day.
-On a different note, the best fitness advice I have found on the net, I found here from Larry Lindenman, whose advice I have been following:

 Have fun and stay safe.

 RichardPS the best news of all is that you can use my warm up moves on the dance floor at your firm’s next Christmas party!

 Leaving aside the MMA side of things I do, right now I am mostly working Silat for my continued education.
 For my current situation I only need an art that provides basic self protection and gives me a greater depth to my understanding, which coincidentally has a lot of cross over into the other arts I study and also in to other areas in my life.
 Well actually that’s no coincidence as truth is truth whatever the endeavour.